Weldborough, Tasmania

 Weldborough is a rural locality in the local government areas of Break O'Day and Dorset in the North-east region of Tasmania.
 It is located about 44 km north-west of the town of St Helens.
-The 2016 census determined a population of 28 for the state suburb of Weldborough.

 History

 The area was named for Sir Frederick Weld, Governor of Tasmania from 1875 to 1880.
 Weldborough was gazetted as a locality in 1969.

+Weldborough was a tin mining village, which by the 1880s was populated largely by Chinese miners who had come across from Victoria.